AdaCore/learn/courses/intro-to-ada/chapters/modular_programming.rst

     end Week.Child.Grandchild;

-We can use this new :ada:`Grandchild` package in our test application in the same way as before: we can reuse the previous test applicaation and adapt the :ada:`with` and :ada:`use`, and the function call.
+We can use this new :ada:`Grandchild` package in our test application in the same way as before: we can reuse the previous test application and adapt the :ada:`with` and :ada:`use`, and the function call.
 This is the updated code:

 .. code:: ada